haydentomas/astro-cv-main/src/data/project-posts/full-wax.md

 - intro: Introduction
   content:
   - title: Client
-    text: The Full Wax, an aircraft detailing company based in Farnborough Airport
+    text: The Full Wax, an aircraft detailing company based in Farnborough Airport.
   - title: Industry
-    text: The Full Wax services the aviation industry, specifically cleaning and detailing
+    text: The Full Wax services the aviation industry, specifically cleaning and detailing.
   - title: Challenge
-    text: The Full Wax's existing website was outdated, difficult to navigate, and failed to capture the brand identity of this established business
+    text: The Full Wax's existing website was outdated, difficult to navigate, and failed to capture the brand identity of this established business.
-  image: /assets/blog/computers-3d.webp
+  image: /assets/projects/fullwax-main.webp

 - intro: Objectives
   content: